‘My Uterus Is A Curse’: The Hidden Weight Of Heavy Menstrual Bleeding

 Also known as menorrhagia, this condition is characterised by abnormally heavy or prolonged bleeding and periods that end up dictating what you can or can’t do, thus altering your standard of living.

-A few years ago, the periods of Olympic gold medalist and GWS Giants AFLW player Chloe Dalton took a painful turn.
+A few years ago, the periods of Olympic gold medalist Chloe Dalton took a painful turn.
 Her heavy bleeding created an “isolating” fear around going to work and training and while alarm bells quietly warned that something “didn’t feel right,” she also had another voice telling her that it was probably normal.

 Advertisement